 - How To Arrange Furniture In a Rectangular Room

 - How To Decorate Your Home Without Buying Anything

 If you’ve always wanted to learn how to sketch like a professional interior designer, this 7-video YouTube playlist will help get you started.
-Each of the videos has been created by a different user, so there is some overlap the the content, but taking the time to watch a couple of these will give you a handle on the fundamentals when it comes to sketching a room design by hand.
+Each of the videos has been created by a different user, so there is some overlap in the content, but taking the time to watch a couple of these will give you a handle on the fundamentals when it comes to sketching a room design by hand.

 In the list of suggested videos below, we’ve also linked to a couple that are not in that playlist, but which deserve to be.